sebskuse/StackOverflowTopUsers/README.md

 ## TopUsersContext
 `Context`s wrap data fetching functionality for a View Model, creating a separation between making a network request and receiving data.
 These can be stubbed out in tests to just return the data.

+## Home screen
+I'm using Bond's Reactive `UITableView` binding here to cut down on the amount of code you have to review - i'm happy using reactive bindings for this sort of thing or using datasource / delegate objects.